HappenCoding/CaGUS/README.md

-# CaGUS: Ambient-Light Transport Sensing Artifact
+# CaRGUS: Ambient-Light Transport Sensing Artifact

-This repository accompanies the CaGUS experimental artifact for passive sensing beyond the direct field of view.
+This repository accompanies the CaRGUS experimental artifact for passive sensing beyond the direct field of view.
 It contains a reviewable subset of the controlled wall-video experiments, the analysis code used to process them, and the resulting condition-level reports.

 **Interactive results:** https://anonymous.4open.science/w/CaGUS-6EAE/showcase/index.html